 San Jose Sharks Injury Report

-San Jose Sharks right wing Nikolai Kovalenko is currently on IR because he experienced an injury to his upper body.
-He is slated to come back on Thursday, March 6, 2025.
+San Jose Sharks defenseman Vincent Desharnais has landed on the injury list as out because he experienced a upper body injury.
+He is slated to come back on Thursday, April 3, 2025.

 The San Jose Sharks have had their fair share of injuries throughout their history, with some players being more prone to injuries than others.
 In this section, we will delve into the injury history of some of the team’s most notable players, exploring the types of injuries they have suffered, the impact on their performance, and how the team has adapted to their absence.